Gloucester Tramways

 City of Gloucester Tramways horse tram No 10

-City of Gloucester Tramways Co Horse Tram No 10 with uniformed driver and conductor — photo purportedly taken at the India House in 1897.
+A driver and a conductor stand with City of Gloucester Tramways Company Horsecar No 10 at the India House — photo purportedly taken in 1897.
 Photo courtesy of the Stephen Howarth Collection.

 City of Gloucester Tramways horse tram driver

-A blow-up of the above photo showing the driver.
-He is wearing a greatcoat and a kepi-style cap, all seemingly devoid of insignia; whether these were self-purchased or company issued is unclear.
+An enlargement of the above photograph showing the driver.
+He is wearing a greatcoat and a drooping-peak cap, all seemingly devoid of insignia.

 City of Gloucester Tramways horse tram No 10

-Another photo of Horsecar No 10 — undated, but judging by the battered state of the vehicle, probably taken shortly before the corporation take-over of 1902.
+Another shot of Horsecar No 10 — photo undated, but judging by the battered state of the vehicle, probably taken around the turn of the century.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 City of Gloucester Tramways horse tram driver